pneumus/Linux/tutorial/basic_linux_commands.md

   &nbsp;

   List all files, links and directories ( including the hidden ones )
+  Note: Folders and files are hidden if their name begisn with a dot ( i.e. .bashrc )
   ```
   [mateo@archipelago ~]$ ls -a
 .   .bash_history  .bash_profile  .cache   Desktop    Downloads   .icons  .mozilla  Pictures  Templates  Videos